LuitelN/Backend_Task/README.md

 #  Blog API with FastAPI

 A simple and scalable RESTful API for managing blog posts and categories built with **FastAPI**, **SQLAlchemy**, and **SQLite**.
 This API supports creating, reading, and updating blog posts with category management.
 The main.py file contains the API for managing blog posts and Ques2.py consists of 2nd Question of the assignment.
+The postman collection is uploaded as a JSON file and also link is provided to the collection to test the API.

 ---